 The SNE shall remain in the service of his/her employer throughout the period of secondment and shall continue to be paid by that employer.
-The SNE shall be entitled to daily and monthly subsistence allowances in line with EIGE Decision MB 2017/001 on the secondment to the European Institute for Gender Equality of national experts and national experts in professional training available here.
+The SNE shall be entitled to daily and monthly subsistence allowances in line with EIGE Decision MB 2022/006 on the engagement and use of national experts and national experts in professional training to the European Institute for Gender Equality available here.

 Subject to a probationary period, the secondment will be for a minimum of six months but not more than two years.
-It may be extended up to a maximum period of four years.
+It may be extended further up to a maximum period of two years.
 The place of secondment is Vilnius, Lithuania.

 Independence and declarations of interest

 The SNE will be required to enter into a commitment to act independently in the public interest and to make complete declarations of any direct or indirect interests that might be considered prejudicial to his or her independence.

 The Institute applies a policy of equal opportunities in line with the eligibility requirements noted above.

 Applications are accepted without distinction on any grounds of gender, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, gender identity, property, birth, disability, age or sexual orientation.

 Moreover, EIGE is committed to promote diversity and inclusion in its working environment and organisational culture.
 This includes Reasonable Accommodation for applicants with a disability.3

 If a candidate considers that s/he has been adversely affected by a particular decision, s/he can lodge a complaint under Article 90(2) of the Staff Regulations of Officials of the European Union and Conditions of Employment of Other Servants of the European Union, by writing to The Director, European Institute for Gender Equality, Gedimino pr.
 16, Vilnius, Lithuania LT-01103.